Lepidopteran larval parasitoids

 Parasitoids can be found in various habitats where lepidoptera are present, including greenhouse and open field crops.
 Adults are commonly observed at flowers or actively searching for hosts around trees, vegetation, or plant litter.
 They thrive in protected environments with well-developed foliage, such as crops.

-Creating diverse habitats with hedgerows, cover crops, brushpiles and wildflower strips can support generalist predator population, by providing additional food sources, nesting sites, and protection from pesticide exposure or extreme weather conditions.
+Creating diverse habitats with hedgerows, cover crops, brushpiles and wildflower strips can support parasitoid population, by providing additional food sources, nesting sites, and protection from pesticide exposure or extreme weather conditions.
 This aids parasitoid survival during non-crop periods or when crop conditions are suboptimal, improving early season control.

 Consider adopting integrated pest management (IPM) practices, which involve using pesticides judiciously and as a last resort.
 Targeted application of pesticides, avoiding broad-spectrum ones, and selecting insecticides that have minimal impact on non-target organisms can help preserve parasitoid populations.